simonmichael/hledger/MANUAL.markdown

 The `!include` directive may only be used in journal files, and currently it may only include other journal files (eg, not timelog files.)

+##### Default commodity

+You can set a default commodity with a `D` directive in the journal.
+This will be used for any subsequent amounts with no commodity symbol, including the commodity display settings (left or right symbol, spacing, thousands separator, and precision.)

+    ; default commodity: british pound, comma thousands separator, two decimal places D £1,000.00

+    2010/1/1
+      a  2340.11   ; <- no commodity symbol, so will use the above b

 #### Default parent account

 You can specify a default parent account within a section of the journal with